60 years after the Berlin Wall was begun, Nick Curtis visits his 1980s haunts and delights in rich schnitzel, louche clubs and Germanic efficiency

-It’s 30 years since November 9, 1989, when the East German government announced that all its citizens could visit West Berlin and West Germany – and so began the fall of the Berlin Wall.
+It’s over 30 years since November 9, 1989, when the East German government announced that all its citizens could visit West Berlin and West Germany – and so began the fall of the Berlin Wall.

 It’s also 35 years since I went to work in an old people’s home right up against the Wall in what was then West Berlin.